Tag Archives: Samuel McIntire

 Colonial Revival-ized houses always seem to have or side stairs: the front hall must be wide and open; I seem to recall that this side doorway (the “carriage entrance”) was once in front and is McIntire.

 Dinner is set for a small party on the evening of July 30, 1919 in the expansive dining room: part of the extensive additions to the back of the house.
-No McIntire mantel, but lots of movable decorative detail in the form of serving ware, and one of my very favorite paintings which I somehow forgot was here: Thomas Badger’s Portrait of Thomas Mason (with a squirrel).
+No McIntire mantel, but lots of movable decorative detail in the form of serving ware, and one of my very favorite paintings which I somehow forgot was here: Joseph Badger’s Portrait of Thomas Mason (with a squirrel).
 It was a delight to see it: you can have your Copley boy and squirrel painting, I prefer this Badger.

 As I am writing this it is very hot, so I want some ORANGE FAIRY FLUFF.
 The amazing pantry at the Phillips House, and the Badger!